 International Relief Foundation (IRF) is reaching the most challenging hit towns and providing starving children with the supply of nutritional packets.

-Filled with a peanut-butter like paste, each packet gives a malnourished child the nutrition and vitamins they need to survive.
+Filled with a peanut-butter paste, each packet gives a malnourished child the nutrition and vitamins they need to survive.

 Somalia is being devastated by a long-lasting and severe drought.
-A lack of rain has caused crops to decline and farming animals to die.
+A lack of rain has caused crops to decline and farm animals to die.
 Weak and vulnerable, children are not getting the nutrition they need to stay alive.
 Sick and hungry, children are beyond the need of a meal.
 They need emergency nutrition.

 Nutripackets provide a nutritional boost to a malnourished child.
-Taken daily for 3 months, these packets restore a child’s battered immune system, strengthening them and giving them every chance of making a full recovery.
+Taken daily for three months, these packets restore a child’s battered immune system, strengthening them and giving them every chance of making a full recovery.

 Filled with a peanut-like paste, the packets contain all the daily nutrients and vitamins a starving child need.
 Nutripackets are the most practical and affordable solution to a massive food crisis in Somalia.

-This of course has a ripple effect on the community as families become healthier and are at less risk of losing their children to hunger.
+This, of course, has a ripple effect on the community as families become healthier and are at less risk of losing their children to hunger.